 - the Return to Work of Partially Disabled Persons Scheme (WGA, part of the WIA Capacity for Work Act)

 You can determine if being a self-insurer is useful for you by comparing the extra costs (for instance for an absenteeism policy and extra health and safety services) with the premiums and risks of illness and disability in your sector.
+Also examine what the risks of illness and incapacity for work are in your sector.

 Self-insurer in case of illness